AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/mint.md

 ### 2. Mint fee and Factory trait

 As **_update** and **_mint_fee** are child functions of **mint** let start by implementing those.
-Let's have a lok at [_mintFee](https://github.com/Uniswap/v2-core/blob/ee547b17853e71ed4e0101ccfd52e70d5acded58/contracts/UniswapV2Pair.sol#L89) in solidity: it takes `uint112 _reserve0` and `uint112 _reserve1`  as arguments, that translate to `Balance` in ink! and returns a bool and make state changes (it can save `k_last` to storage) so in ink! it should return `Result<bool, PairError>`.
+Let's have a lok at [_mintFee](https://github.com/Uniswap/v2-core/blob/ee547b17853e71ed4e0101ccfd52e70d5acded58/contracts/UniswapV2Pair.sol#L89) in Solidity: it takes `uint112 _reserve0` and `uint112 _reserve1`  as arguments, that translate to `Balance` in ink! and returns a bool and make state changes (it can save `k_last` to storage) so in ink! it should return `Result<bool, PairError>`.
 Let's add it to *./logics/impls/pair/pair.rs*: